 With BuzzStream you can research influencers, as well as reach out to them with personalized communications to build relationships.

 FollowerWonk lets you find relevant Twitter users in your niche, search bios, compare users, track followers, sort followers, and more.

 With PeerReach you can ensure you’re always talking about what matters the most with the people who matter the most.

 Interested in more like this?
 Check out these other online marketing tools.

 You should have already planned for this, but we mention it in the end because your plan should allow for some wiggle room for some negotiation with the influencer.

 Remember, you approached them because you saw something of value in their involvement.
 Maybe that’s worth a little more to you, maybe not.

 If you set up your goals and KPIs in the beginning, this step should be easy.
 Refer back to them throughout your campaign to see where you are so you can make adjustments accordingly.

 That’s it!
 With our influencer marketing beginner guide, you have everything you need to get started.
 Why not take a minute to see how a blend of social proof and OptinMonster helped Social Media Examiner grow their email list 66%?
+Want more social proof stats?
+Take a look at our article all about social proof statistics.
 And be sure to check out these cross-promotion ideas you can use to triple your customers.